Matthew Stafford: 2010 season

-Stafford injured his right shoulder in the season-opening 19–14 loss against the Chicago Bears on September 12.
-Stafford returned on October 31 in Week 8 against the Washington Redskins and threw for 212 yards, four touchdowns, and one interception to lead the Lions to a 37–25 win.
-In the next game, Stafford re-injured his right shoulder in the fourth quarter of the Lions 23–20 overtime loss to the New York Jets after throwing for 240 yards, two touchdowns, and recording a rushing touchdown.
-The Lions announced that Dr. James Andrews had performed surgery on Stafford's throwing shoulder, which included an AC joint repair and a clavicle shaving.
-The surgery ended his 2010 season, leaving the Lions at 1–2 in games he started and bringing his career total with the Lions to 3–10.
-The Lions finished the 2010 season with a 6–10 record and missed the playoffs.
+Stafford injured his right shoulder during the season-opening 19–14 loss to the Bears.
+Stafford returned in Week 8 against the Redskins and threw for 212 yards, four touchdowns, and an interception to lead the Lions to a 37–25 victory.
+In the next game against the New York Jets, he re-injured his shoulder during the fourth quarter of the 23–20 overtime loss after throwing for 240 yards and two touchdowns while also rushing touchdown.
+The Lions announced that Dr. James Andrews had performed surgery on Stafford's throwing shoulder, which included an AC joint repair and a clavicle shaving, prematurely ending his season.

+Stafford finished his second professional season with 535 passing yards, six touchdowns, and an interception to go along with four carries for 11 yards and a touchdown in three games and starts.